Pan Am: Post-war expansion and modernization

 The growing importance of air transport in the post-war era meant that Pan Am would no longer enjoy the official patronage it had been afforded in pre-war days to prevent the emergence of any meaningful competition, both at home and abroad.

-Although Pan Am continued to use its political influence to lobby for protection of its position as America's primary international airline, it encountered increasing competition – first from American Export Airlines across the Atlantic to Europe, and subsequently from others including TWA to Europe, Braniff to South America, United to Hawaii and Northwest Orient to East Asia, as well as five potential rivals to Mexico.
+Although Pan Am continued to use its political influence to lobby for protection of its position as America's primary international airline, it encountered increasing competition—first from American Export Airlines across the Atlantic to Europe, and subsequently from others, including TWA to Europe, Braniff to South America, United to Hawaii, and Northwest Orient to East Asia, as well as five potential rivals to Mexico and Central America.
 This changed situation resulted from the new post-war approach the Civil Aeronautics Board (CAB) took toward the promotion of competition between major US carriers on key domestic and international scheduled routes compared with pre-war US aviation policy.